Accelerated Zeroth-Order and First-Order Momentum Methods from Mini to Minimax Optimization: Numerical Experiments

-From Fig.~\ref{fig:pa}(a), we can see that our Acc-ZOMDA algorithm converges fastest and achieves lowest stationary gap.
+From Fig.~\ref{fig:pa}(a), we can find that our Acc-ZOMDA algorithm converges fastest and achieves lowest stationary gap.
 The Acc-ZOMDA is also robust to different learning rate pairs of $(\gamma, \lambda)$.
-In Fig.~\ref{fig:pa}(b,c), we show the comparison results for one-side black-box (black-box w.r.t attacker) poison attack and white-box poison attack.
-All hyper-parameter settings are the same as two sided black-box attack.
+In Fig.~\ref{fig:pa}(b,c), we show the comparison results for one-side black-box (black-box w.r.t attacker) poison attack and transparent poison attack.
+All hyper-parameter settings are the same as two-side black-box attack.
 These results demonstrate that our Acc-Semi-ZOMDA and Acc-MDA algorithms compare favorably with other algorithms.

 To better understanding the settings of hyper-parameters, we visualize the stationary gap given different combinations of $(\gamma, \lambda)$.
 We set $\gamma$ from 0.04 to 0.036 and $\lambda$ from 0.02 to 0.18.
-The results are shown in Fig.~\ref{fig:hm}.
-From the figure, we can see that our method can achieve ideal stationary gap with most combinations of $(\gamma, \lambda)$ across three different scenarios.
+From Fig.~\ref{fig:hm}, we can see that our method can achieve ideal stationary gap with most combinations of $(\gamma, \lambda)$ across three different scenarios.